Update November 2018: This application is now closed.

 The Open Philanthropy Project (“Open Phil”) identifies outstanding giving opportunities, makes grants, follows the results, and publishes our findings.
 Our main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.
 We aim to do as much good as possible, and our current giving areas include global health and development, scientific research, U.S. policy (primarily criminal justice reform and farm animal welfare), and global catastrophic risks (primarily biosecurity and pandemic preparedness, and potential risks from advanced artificial intelligence).

-To help us continue to build a great organization, we are looking for a few Analysts for our operations team.
+To help us continue to build a great organization, we are looking for a few Associates for our operations team.
 Responsibilities will encompass a wide range of areas based both on changing organizational needs and personal fit, but could include the following types of activities:

 - Mission-motivated - you care about contributing to what Open Phil needs most and getting things done, even if it’s not always glamorous